 To clean it, you need a funnel, a pipe cleaner, and a cup or two of boiling water.
 Feed the pipe into the overflow opening.
 Push it in and out to break up the clog.

 Use the funnel to slowly pour the boiling water into the overflow opening.
 It should be able to flush out any remaining debris.
 If it doesn’t work on the first try, repeat the step a couple of times.
+(How to deal with a toilet that won’t flush properly)

 If there’s an unpleasant smell coming out of the overflow, boiling water may not be enough.
 In that case, use the baking soda and vinegar method from step 4.

-Solution 6: Clean out the Drain Trap
+Solution 6: Unclog out the Drain Trap

 If none of the previous steps work, the problem may lie in your drain trap.
 You can find the drain pipe under the sink.
 It’s usually has a “P” or “U” shape.
 Place a bucket under the drain pipe.
 Loosen the ring and remove the drain trap.